 As the presentation of neonatal sepsis is generally non-specific, several other conditions have a similar presentation.
 Due to the difficulty of excluding sepsis clinically, antibiotics are usually still given whilst awaiting investigation results.

 Congenital infections* (e.g. TORCH): Toxoplasmosis, Other (e.g. syphilis, varicella-zoster, parvovirus B19, HIV), Rubella, Cytomegalovirus and Herpes simplex virus.

 *A note on terminology: ‘congenital infection’ refers to an infection that is acquired by the fetus in utero (usually through the placenta), whereas ‘neonatal infection’ refers to infection acquired during or after delivery.5

 Swabs of specific lesions (skin swabs of pustules, eye swabs for eye discharge etc.)

-Chest X-ray (if respiratory signs)
+Chest X-ray (if respiratory signs present on examination)

-Abdominal X-ray (if abdominal signs)
+Abdominal X-ray (if abdominal signs present on examination)